BestTimesToVisit.com Logo

 Rental Car (4WD Recommended)

 Cost:$50-$150+ per day, depending on vehicle type and season.
-Factor in gas and park entrance fees ($35 per vehicle for 7 days in Yosemite).
+Factor in gas and potential park entrance fees ($35 per vehicle for Yosemite, valid for 7 days).

 YARTS (Yosemite Area Regional Transportation System)

-A public bus system connecting gateway communities to Yosemite Valley and other park areas.
-Ideal if you want to avoid driving and parking hassles within the park.
+A public bus system connecting gateway communities like Merced, Fresno, and Mammoth Lakes to Yosemite Valley and other park areas.
+It's an excellent option for reducing stress and avoiding parking hassles within the park.

-Cost:Highly variable, from $30 for a single trailhead shuttle to $200+ for a full-day guided tour.
+Cost:Highly variable, from $50 for a shared shuttle to a ski resort to $500+ for a full-day private guided tour.

-Cost:Rental costs vary ($40-$100+ per day).
-Trail access is generally free, but park entrance fees apply.
+Cost:Bike rentals can range from $40-$100+ per day.
+Trail access is generally free, but park entrance fees may apply.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.